-Phishing: A targeted email claiming to be from a legitimate source you trust.
+Phishing: A targeted, well-crafted email claiming to be from a legitimate source you trust.

 The email messages may contain valid links, familiar images and logos, and even valid email addresses.
 The messages usually explain that your username and password are needed due to some maintenance or upgrade and request that you reply and send in your user account and/or bank information.